nidhimishra-hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 name: Introductions
 # Introductions

-* Your Name
-* Job Title
+* Nidhi Mishra
-* Secrets Management Experience
+* Senior Solutions Engineer
-* Favorite Text Editor
+* Hashicorp,Singapore

 ???
 * Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.